AnonymousMiners/AnonMiner/README.md

 Anon Miner is a **GPU mining software** with the function of **disguising and encrypting** mining traffic into _**normal web traffic**_ to avoid various regulations.

+Anon Miner can fully simulate all processes such as requests, handshakes, and connections for normal web browsing by adding and adjusting various features.

 At the same time, Anon Miner also supports **Host-Client management mode** and **NoDevFee mode**.

 Currently supports all mainstream currencies and mining pools of NBMiner v41.0 - v42.3.
 For details, check [Support Coins](#DevFee).